Citation, DOI, disclosures and article data

-Necrotizing pneumonia refers to pneumonia characterized by the development of the necrosis within infected lung tissue.
+Necrotizing pneumonia refers to pneumonia characterized by the development of necrosis within infected lung tissue.

-While the term has sometimes been used synonymously with cavitating pneumonia in some publications 2, not all necrotizing pulmonary infections may be complicated by cavitation.
+While the term has been used synonymously with cavitating pneumonia in some publications 1, not all necrotizing pulmonary infections may be complicated by cavitation.

-Necrotizing changes may be seen in up to around 7% of those with bacterial pneumonia 3.
-It can affect patients of any age and is increasingly being reported in the pediatric population.
+Necrotizing changes may be seen in ~7% of those with bacterial pneumonia 2.
+It can affect patients of any age and is increasingly being reported in the pediatric population 3.

-Progression to necrotizing pneumonia can occur from either virulences factor of the microorganism, predisposing factors of the host or both.
+Progression to necrotizing pneumonia can occur from either virulence factors of the microorganism, predisposing factors of the host, or both.